Jaacky/sorcery-wiki/Simple-Password-Authentication.md

     match 'logout' => 'user_sessions#destroy', :as => :logout
 ```

-1 Last thing, we need some navigation links, and a way to display flash messages:
+One Last thing, we need some navigation links, and a way to display flash messages:
 ```ruby
     # app/views/layouts/application.html.erb
     <!DOCTYPE html>